 - you live or work in high heat and humidity

 - your clothing or shoes are too tight

 Intertrigo is a common and treatable condition.
-It has a good prognosis in people who are otherwise healthy.
+People with intertrigo who are otherwise healthy have a good outlook.
 If a secondary infection is involved, it’s important to treat the cause until the symptoms are gone.